kevinrlu/f1-race-predictor/README.md

    Find out predicted driver placements and race times for upcoming races using machine learning.
 </p>

+## Important
+Predictions will be available only after the qualifying session ends AND FastF1 publishes the data

 ## Features
 - Qualifying times
 - Number of circuit laps